 Contracts typically provide that a surrogate will attempt to carry and give birth to the child then surrender the baby to the intended parents immediately after birth.
 The intended parents agree to take custody of the child and become the legal parents with the sole responsibility to financially support the child.

 Other provisions may include agreements to (1) not terminate the pregnancy unless surrogate's life is at risk; (2) restrict certain activities or maintain a specific diet during pregnancy; (3) obtain regular pre-natal care; and (4) outline responsibility for payment of medical care, lodging, maternity clothing and other expenses.
 The contract often describes the amount of contact to occur between the surrogate and the intended parents and whether the intended parents may be present for the birth of the child.

 Surrogacy agencies exist in many states.
 These agencies typically screen and maintain a list of pre-approved surrogates who meet the qualifications required by that state.
 Agencies can also provide up-to-date information on current law.
 Agencies often screen intended parents as well to ensure they are financially and legally prepared for the surrogacy process.
 Counseling may be offered by the agency as well as coordination between all involved medical and legal entities throughout the process.

 Surrogacy has become more common, particularly for same-sex and prospective single parents.
 Surrogacy also fills the desire for a heterosexual couple to have a child who carries the DNA of both parents when the mother is unable to safely carry a pregnancy to term.
 Changes to surrogacy laws are currently being debated in several states.
 Anyone considering surrogacy should consult with an attorney to understand the specific laws of the state in which they live and to ensure procedures are properly followed.
-If you have any questions about surrogacy, call the Law Offices of Peter Van Aulen at (201)845-7400 for a free consultation.
+If you have any questions about surrogacy, call the Law Offices of Peter Van Aulen at (201)845-7400 for a consultation.